 We are conveniently situated in the north west of the borough with easy access to Central Harrow as well as Hertfordshire, Brent, Hillingdon and Barnet.

 I am very proud to say that our students consistently make outstanding progress and we are consistently in the highest performing schools nationally for both GCSE and A Level performance.
 However, this academic excellence is paralleled by our equal commitment to develop the personality, talents and abilities of all our students.
 We care about our young people as individuals which means always ensuring a careful balance between challenge and support.

 Ofsted, when they visited in 2013, picked up immediately on the palpable sense of inclusion, nurturing and rigour at Hatch End when they acknowledged in the very first line of the report – “Students thrive in this school.”
 In March 2018, they confirmed our strong progress and commitment to the wellbeing of every child.

 We look forward to meeting you and welcome visits from both prospective parents and other members of the community.

 Admission Appeals 2019/20

-If you wish to appeal against the decision not to offer your child a place at the school, for your appeal to be heard in the main round of appeals it must be submitted by Friday 12th April 2019.
+If you wish to appeal against the decision not to offer your child a place at the school, please use the link below to the Harrow Council website which sets out details on appealing a school place.